DanielArmindo/Academic-COVID-Tracker/README.md

 Depending on the operating system that will run the program and based on the C compiler used, **if it's different from gcc** it is necessary to **change the "CC" makefile variable to the respective compiler**.

-This project was developed on linux and tested on Windows, **recommend running it in a linux environment**x and tested on Windows, **recommend running it in a linux environment**
+This project was developed on linux and tested on Windows, **recommend running it in a linux environment** and tested on Windows, **recommend running it in a linux environment**